-The results of the analysis of each clusters/compounds are presented in a scrollable list, with compounds in the first column, cluster ID in the second, best pH value in the third, the valid compound pH range in the fourth, and the pH sensitivity of the cluster in the last column.
-The sensitivity is reported as the change in ppm around \pm 0.1 unit of pH around the global optimum pH that is proposed.
+The analysis of each clusters/compounds are presented in a scrollable list, with compounds in the first column, cluster ID in the second, best pH value in the third, the valid compound pH range in the fourth, and the pH sensitivity of the cluster in the last column.
+The sensitivity is reported as the change in ppm around \pm 0.1 unit of pH around the starting value of the current set pH value of the spectrum.

-Only the clusters with a sensitivity of \geq 0.001 ppm are used in the calculations and reported in the list.
+Only the clusters with a sensitivity of ≥ 0.001 ppm are used and reported.